A radical new programme of online courses for those involved in health and social care

 About the courses

-Each course will be facilitated for a week, during which time participants will have access to the Sustainable Improvements Team’s topic experts for guidance and advice.
+Each course will be facilitated for a week, during which time participants will have access to SI’s topic experts for guidance and advice.
 Following this, participants will have time to work on their own local project.

 Learners are able to complete the courses in their own time, with each taking around 2.5 hours in total.
 This can be done all together or in half hour chunks throughout the week.